About Behind the Book

 Although the relationship is entirely nonsexual, the story echoes back to Nabokov’s Lolita; with a mix of humor and empathy, it explores themes of permission, parenting, boundaries, secrets, children’s literature, homosexuality, and discovery.

 The Borrower was written by Chicago-based author Rebecca Makkai.
-More than ten years passed from the moment she had the idea to the day came out.
+More than ten years passed from the moment she had the idea to the day The Borrower came out.
 In the interim Rebecca had become one of the nation’s most respected short-story writers, appearing in Best American Short Stories four years in a row.

 Before these accomplishments, Rebecca had often felt she wasn’t yet ready to pull off a novel, which led her to set it aside for long periods of time.
 Rebecca says she was influenced by many things you would expect, based on the story’s themes and plot: Lolita, Huckleberry Finn, The Wizard of Oz, and Catcher in the Rye.